Skip to main content

 • Requires a Windows PC with a discrete GPU

 HP is best known as a computer and printer manufacturer, but it's also a solid choice for getting started with virtual reality.
-The Reverb G2 has a relatively low price, a high-resolution display, and a competitive field of view.
+The Reverb G2 has a relatively low price for a PCVR headset, a high-resolution display, and a competitive field of view.
 It’s a great way to dip a toe into Windows Mixed Reality and is compatible with SteamVR.

 The HP Reverb G2 does have some shortcomings.
 The display refresh rate is somewhat slow at 90Hz, and this could make fast movements become a little disorienting.
 While the central portion of the display is quite crisp, the edges are soft, so there are trade-offs at this low price compared to other PCVR systems.